*This post may contain affiliate links. Please see my disclosure for more details!*

 Delicious moist, chocolatey, and scrumptious Gluten-Free Brownies packed full of Chocolate Chips & Nuts.
 Heaven.
 You won’t even realise they are Gluten Free!

-She can’t even tell it uses nuts! (score!).
+She can’t even tell it contains nuts!
+(I win!).
 You can use combinations of different chocolate chips, or different nuts if you like – but I love what I have written in my recipe.
 To me, this recipe is utterly fool-proof and it always goes down well with my taste testers!

-I already have a couple of Gluten-Free recipes on my blog, such as my Gluten Free Double Chocolate Cookies, and these have always been a massive hit.
+I already have a couple of gluten free recipes on my blog, such as my Gluten Free Double Chocolate Cookies, Gluten Free Carrot Cake, Gluten Free Vanilla Cupcakes, and my Gluten & Dairy Free Chocolate Cake – and these have always been a massive hit.
 They are chocolatey, gooey, and of course – gluten free!

-– 175g butter
+- 175 g unsalted butter

-– 175g dark chocolate
+- 175 g dark chocolate (chopped)

-– 150g light brown sugar
+- 150 g light brown sugar

 - 3 medium eggs

-– 15g cocoa powder
+- 15 g cocoa powder